 Prior to his work on climate change, Jay built, managed, and sold several successful businesses.
 He founded Cedar Fresh Home Products, a consumer products manufacturing firm which he started in a two-car garage and ultimately built to industrial scale with branded national distribution.
 Its products, many of which Jay invented and patented, were sold in over 10,000 retail outlets throughout the United States and abroad.
 His company's green products and environmental stewardship were publicly commended by Wal-Mart and other national retailers.

-As a public speaker, Jay is noted for his upbeat, solutions-oriented presentations on clean energy, climate change and sustainability.
-He has been keynote speaker environmental and educational conferences and he has delivered his "We Can Do This" presentation to schools, colleges, and civic organizations throughout the United States.
+As a public speaker, Jay is noted for his upbeat, solutions-oriented presentations on clean energy, climate change, and citizen responsibility.
+He has been keynote speaker at numerous environmental and educational conferences and he has delivered his "We Can Do This" presentation at schools, colleges, and civic organizations throughout the United States.

 Jay has published many articles on business, health, environment and other topics.
 His writings have appeared in newspapers and national magazines such as Fortune/Small Business, CNN/Money, Yankee Magazine, GQ, Travel Holiday, The Detroit Free Press, The Providence Journal, The San Francisco Examiner as well as in college-level textbooks on entrepreneurial business management.

-Jay is a graduate of The Haverford School and holds a B.A. degree from Brown University.
-At Brown, he studied science, maritime history, literature and writing.
+Jay is a graduate of The Haverford School and Brown University.
+At Brown, he studied science, maritime history, and writing.
 An enthusiastic sailor, he later studied celestial navigation and ultimately sailed from the United States to Bermuda using only traditional celestial navigation methods.